Draught-proofing is one of the cheapest and most effective ways to save energy – and money – in any type of building.

-Draught-proofing around windows and doors could save you around £20 per year*.
-If you have an open chimney, draught-proofing your chimney when you’re not using it could save around £15 per year*.
+Draught-proofing around windows and doors could save you around £45 (£50 in NI) a year.
+If you have an open chimney, draught-proofing your chimney when you’re not using it could save around £65 (£70 in NI) a year.

 Professional draught-proofing is likely to save more energy because the installer will know exactly the right materials to use and where to use them.

 Air needs to flow in and out of your house so it stays fresh, dry and healthy.
-Make sure you don’t block or seal any intentional ventilation, such as the following:
+Make sure you don’t block or seal any intentional ventilation, including: